Research Paper Prize

 Include in your submission:

 - Your name, department, and year in PhD program

 - Name of the seminar in which the paper was written

 - Date of the seminar paper (eligible papers must have been written in the previous academic year)

 - Name of your faculty adviser

 Only one paper may be submitted by eligible PhD students in a single academic year.

 Send all submissions to Megan Zeller, Singleton Center administrator, at email@example.com.

-Prize winner(s) will be announced by the end of the fall semester.
-Each prize winner will receive a $750 award and electronic publication of the paper on the Singleton Center website.
+Prize winner(s) will be announced in Spring 2018.
+Each prize winner will receive a $500 award.
 Prize winners are permitted (and encouraged) to publish their papers elsewhere.